 "Judi Dench is just so awesome, she truly rocks this short and piecey hair and super-short bang that frame her face beautifully," says De Souza.

-Gray hairs can sometimes grow in with a wiry texture, due to fewer natural oils (which can also lead to increased product building).
+Gray hairs can sometimes grow in with a wiry texture and fewer natural oils.
 Try using a color shampoo or rinsing hair with apple cider vinegar once a week to strengthen weakened strands.

 Lily Tomlin's scattered grays naturally highlight her dark strands.
 Coupled with her soft curls, the gray color works well in texturizing her hair.